rjhunjhunwala/memegolf/README.md

 # MemeGolf

-A esolang based on PPCG memes.
+A esolang based on SE memes.